The Find-a-Spider Guide

 Underneath female

 The distinguishing feature of this species is the partial constriction of the cephalothorax and/or the abdomen into two segments to produce an ant-like body shape.
 The very large porrect (forward pointing) chelicerae on the male are another striking feature.
-The female's palps are long and thin with paddle-shaped ends but are not porrect.
-At least on some Myrmarachne species the cephalothorax appears to have a helmet-like shape (as shown above).
+The female's palps are long and thin with paddle-shaped ends.
+At least on some Myrmarachne species the cephalothorax appears to have a helmet-like shape.
 Note that the colour of Myrmarachne species seems to vary, at least partly, with the colour of the ants they are running with.

-Spider(s) with a very similar appearance: Myrmarachne species.
+Spider(s) with a very similar appearance: Many other Myrmarachne species.